Rainbowfish-class bathyscaphe: Rainbowfish benthic landers

-To maximize efficiency, Rainbowfish-class bathyscaphe is designed to operate in conjunction with unmanned underwater vehicle (UUV) and benthic landers (BL)s.
+To maximize efficiency, the Rainbowfish-class bathyscaphe is designed to operate in conjunction with UUVs and benthic landers (BL)s.
 However, it was discovered during the feasibility study of the bathyscaphe that the Chinese benthic lander at the time could not reach the operating depth of the Rainbowfish bathyscaphe, so it was decided new benthic landers are developed concurrently, which were completed prior to the completion of the bathyscaphe itself, and have since been deployed for various scientific research missions.
-These benthic landers adopt the same name of the bathyscaphe, and a total of three models capable of operating at a depth of 11000 meters have been developed by 2015:
+These benthic landers adopt the same name of the bathyscaphe, and a total of three models capable of operating at a depth of 11,000 m were developed by 2015: